Triple-Whale/triple-whale-public-apis/examples/node/README.md

 - Ensure your, Client ID, and Client Secret are correct

+### "My API key isn't working"

+- Ensure your API key is correct

+- Ensure your shop URL is correct

+- Ensure you have the correct scope (scopes are wip, so this may not be the issue)

 ### "I cannot make any requests to the backend"

 - Ensure your bearer token has been acquired, is accurate, and is present within your `/scratch` folder (or DB of choice)